erleans/erleans/README.md

 ## Differences from gen_server

-No starting or linking, a grain is activated when it is sent a request if an activiation is not currently running.
+No starting or linking, a grain is activated when it is sent a request if an activation is not currently running.

 ### Grain Placement